Does that mean it will be harder to use than Emeralds?

 It's a love-hate thing.
 I mean, if I learn how to manipulate it well, I don't really need to trade anymore, you know? :P Maybe just for egg move parents or something.

-Alright, after reading some more, I have to admit it's a bit confusing to me since the article's kind of assuming the reader knows a bit about emerald (and I don't), and some of the math terminology is confusing me.
+I'd be happy to explain any of this to you in detail or fill in some of the blanks with the math that is probably being talked about.Alright, after reading some more, I have to admit it's a bit confusing to me since the article's kind of assuming the reader knows a bit about emerald (and I don't), and some of the math terminology is confusing me.

 First Random Number: x|xxxxx|xxxxx|xxxxx

 The gastly I caught IVs were 17/5/23/22/10/26 (HP/A/D/SA/SD/Spe)

 which produces 14|21|11, not the IVs I got.

 If instead you keep the first number, I noticed it results

 This way results in two correct IVs, Def and S Def.
 The last 6 numbers, no matter which 5 you choose ( keeping them in order obviously) do not create a third IV.